 help(package = "vioplot")

 Today’s post has covered a broad range of techniques and functions to get the most from R through the use of packages.
-As usual, there is more than one way to do a certain task in R, and managing packages is not the exception.
+As usual, there is more than one way to do a specific task in R, and managing packages are not the exception.

 I hope that today you have learned the most used and some alternative ways of discovering, installing, loading, updating, getting help, or removing a package.